 History and archaeology are different in that they study the artifacts from different perspectives.
-Archaeologists are more concerned with the physical evidence as historians rely more on documentary evidence to support their work.
+Archaeologists are more concerned with the physical evidence (artifacts); historians rely more on documentary evidence to support their work.

 Why is this important?

-Even though historians and archaeologists study the past differently, they are tied to each other.
+Even though historians and archaeologists study the past differently, they are connected.
 It is important to remember that when studying early history, the evidence historians use most likely comes from an archaeological site discovered by a professional.
-When an archaeologist is preparing for a dig, they do background research and use archives to help estimate who might have lived there.
+When an archaeologist is preparing for a dig, they do background research and use historical archives to help estimate who might have lived there.

 Impact on today?

 Archaeology sites are found all over the world every day leading to new insights of the past.
 The artifacts the archaeologists find, after being analyzed, go to museums all over the world to share the past with their visitors.
 Maybe one day the toy you played with as a child will be found in an archaeological site and be put on display for the world to see and interpret.

 How does this connect to museums, and where can you learn about the field of archaeology?